trattner/trattner.github.io/_posts/2019-6-14-people-categories.md

 *Experts* are information aggregators.
 They are artists, craftspeople, folks who have internal ownership over their expertise.
 They are a specialist in an applied and/or theoretical niche.
 They observe and inform and consult when participating in projects.
 In the pure Kiyosaki framework, experts are probably some combination of rich/poor, owner/laborer, decision-maker/worker.

-You're an expert when you recommend you're favorite local hamburger joint to friends.
+You're an expert when you recommend your favorite local hamburger joint to friends.
 You're an expert when you tell the decision-making brain that carbohydrates and animal-based protein are the best thing for you to eat right now.
 I'm an expert when I suggest a blog topic or a better sentence structure, when I answer other folks' questions about my blog or blogging in general (that doesn't happen yet :).

 So why is this breakdown useful?